Whether you are out on the trail for the day or planning your thru-hike, maps and navigational tools are key to your success.

 Pacific Northwest Trail Strip Maps

 Section maps (strip maps) are printable PDF's broken into smaller sections.
 Each section of maps begin and end at a location on the trail that is accessible by car.
 The maps are grouped into 10 PDF map books that correspond to the chapters in the 2001 PNT Guidebook.
 Sections and maps are numbered from east to west starting at Glacier National Park.
 Each map includes a graphic location inset.
+Note that trail condition and route changes may occur that aren't reflected on these maps.

 Format: PDF, Scale: 1:36,000 (1 mile = 1.76") Print with Page scaling set to "none" and auto rotate and center "on".
 Coordinate ticks: 0.5 minute geographic (lat/lon) based on WGS84 datum.